numfocus/urg-orgs/README.md

 - Noam Ross, EcoHealth Alliance/rOpenSci
 - Sarah Supp, Denison University

+### Contrinuting

+Want to contribute?
+Great!
+Look at the project issues for things we want to do.
+Continuing to populate the spreadsheet and refine categories is our current top need.

+Also, we're eager for feedback on our general structure and approach.
+Feel free to open an issue to start a discussion.

 ## User Stories

+These _[user stories](https://en.wikipedia.org/wiki/User_story)_ are short descriptions of how these resources may be used that guide our work.

 #### Fernando the Open-Source Project Community Manager